Microsoft/MCW-Azure-Stack/README.md

 # Azure Stack

-This Microsoft Cloud Workshop contains two workshops, Azure Stack Migrate, and Azure Stack Operate.
+This Microsoft Cloud Workshop contains two solution paths, Azure Stack Migrate, and Azure Stack Operate.
 Scenarios and abstracts for each are provided below.

 # Azure Stack - Migrate